yellowstone country fly fishing logo

 Mid-March through early May is a sleeper season for Montana float fishing trips.
 Big fish are on the prowl after a long, cold winter, and there are seldom large numbers of other guided float fishing trips out on the water.
 It can be awfully cold, though, and the fishing isn’t as consistent as it is during summer and early fall.

-Yellowstone River fishing trips are our top bet at this time of year, but we also float the Lower Madison River and occasionally the Boulder and Stillwater Rivers, when they’re high enough (though float-wade trips are better on these rivers at this time).
+Yellowstone River fishing trips are our top bet at this time of year, but we also float the Lower Madison River and occasionally the Boulder and Stillwater Rivers, when they’re high enough.
+This is prime time to “run and gun,” using the boat as much as transportation as anything, so we can hop out to wade-fish the big runs that are loaded with rainbow trout at this time of year.

 Late Spring Float Trips